Are you sabotaging your life? It’s time to take a peek into your shadow self and learn about the 7 inner archetypes that cripple your confidence.

 How to Regain Your Confidence and Self-Respect

-I know how debilitating low self-esteem and poor self-confidence can be.
+I know how debilitating low self-esteem, lack of self-respect, and poor self-confidence can be.
 I have struggled with this many times in my own life.
 The difference is that I accept it as normal and do my best to move on, take care of myself, and honor my gifts.